bheimbu/evolutionary_ecology/docs/source/second_week.rst

            .. attention::

               - Complete all **exercises** and **questions** by hand using pen and paper!
-              - Hand in your results at the end.
+              - Hand in your results by the end of the day.
               - We will discuss them tomorrow morning.

-              Do no forget to include your name or initals on the sheet of paper!
+              - Do no forget to include your name or initals!

         .. tab:: Exercise 1